Archita Sahu: Early life

 Sahu was born on 29 June in Rourkela, but grew up in Bhubaneswar.
 In 2011, she graduated from KIIT University with a B.Tech in Information Technology.
 She is trained in classical Odissi dancing, with which she gained a national scholarship for.

 In 2004, she was crowned Miss Kalinga.
 In 2013, she was named first runner-up in Kolkata's regional Femina Miss India pageant.

 Film career

 Despite beauty pageants being commonly seen as steppingstones to gaining mainstream film roles in Bollywood, Sahu took up roles in Odia films instead.
 Her first Odia film, O My Love, was released in 2005.
 At the Odisha State Film Awards, she was awarded Best Actress four times.

 Archita made her Bengali and Hindi cinema debut in the film The Light: Swami Vivekananda, where she played Moina Bai.

 Other work

 Sahu is the state Ambassador of UNICEF and Government of Odisha's "Eradication of child labour".
 She is also the ambassador of Junior Red Cross.

 She was also a part of IPL 5 as brand ambassador of Deccan Chargers.

 Personal life

 On 1 March 2021, Sahu married fellow actor Sabyasachi Mishra in Jaipur.
+On 22 January 2026, she gave birth to a baby boy.